 At this point, challenge yourself by adding and removing tags to different Roles and Objects to understand the flexibility of the ABAC model.
-If you need a deeper dive into Tags, read our documentation here. (see page 114)
+If you need a deeper dive into Tags, read our documentation here.42

-7.1.4 VDB templates
+5.1.4 VDB templates

-For additional detail on VDB templates, visit the "Configuration Settings for Oracle VDBs" article in the Continuous Data Engine documentation.
+E For additional detail on VDB templates, visit the "Configuration Settings for Oracle VDBs" article in the Continuous Data Engine documentation.